Joe Biden: Pardons and commutations

 Biden issued more individual pardons and commutations than any other president.
-On October 6, 2022, he pardoned all Americans convicted of "small" amounts of cannabis possession under federal law.
-On December 22, 2023, he pardoned Americans for cannabis use or possession on federal lands regardless of whether they had been charged or prosecuted.
-On December 12, 2024, in the largest single-day clemency act in history, Biden granted clemency to about 1,500 nonviolent felons in home confinement who had previously been released from prison.
+In October 2022, he pardoned all Americans convicted of "small" amounts of cannabis possession under federal law.
+In December 2023, he pardoned Americans for cannabis use or possession on federal lands regardless of whether they had been charged or prosecuted.
+In December 2024, in the largest single-day clemency act in history, Biden granted clemency to about 1,500 nonviolent felons in home confinement who had previously been released from prison.
 The act generated controversy, as it included felons such as Michael Conahan, a judge involved in the kids for cash kickback scandal, and Rita Crundwell, a comptroller responsible for the single largest municipal fraud in U.S. history.
 The Biden administration said the offenders who received clemency "deserve a second chance" and were selected based on meeting certain criteria in a uniform decision.
-On December 23, 2024, Biden commuted the sentences of 37 out of 40 federal death row inmates.
-On his last day in office, Biden commuted the sentence of Leonard Peltier, convicted of murdering two FBI agents, to house arrest.
+Also in December 2024, Biden commuted the sentences of 37 out of 40 federal death row inmates.
+On his last full day in office, Biden commuted the sentence of Leonard Peltier to house arrest.
+Peltier had been convicted of murdering two FBI agents in 1975 and had served almost 50 years in prison.
+Biden also pardoned two Democratic officials: Ernest William Cromartie, who had served his prison sentence for tax evasion, and Gerald G. Lundergan, convicted of a scheme to funnel money to his daughter's Senate campaign and released in 2023.